 Golf Tournament

-Speak with a local county club or golf course to see if you can arrange a fun tournament where a portion of the entry fee goes to your church.
+Contact a local county club or golf course to see if you can arrange a fun tournament where a portion of the entry fee is donated to your church.

 Silent Auction

-A silent auction can help augment ticket sales for an event or be part of something simple like an after-service luncheon.
+A silent auction can help augment ticket sales for an event or be part of a simple event, such as an after-service luncheon.

 Raffle